 Government help to buy a home

-If you’re on a low income, a first time buyer, a key worker, or only have a small deposit, there are housing schemes available that can help you buy your own home.
+If you’re on a low income, a first time buyer, a key worker, or only have small savings for a deposit, there are housing schemes available to help you buy your own home.

 Did you find this guide helpful?